cerberauth/cyber-security-acronyms/README.md

 **DPoP** (Distributed Proof of Possession)
 : It's a security mechanism primarily used in OAuth 2.0 and OpenID Connect protocols to enhance the security of access tokens.
 The DPoP mechanism works by having the client sign a unique token, called a DPoP proof, using a private key associated with the access token.
 When making a request to a resource server, the client includes this DPoP proof along with the access token.
 The resource server can then verify the DPoP proof using the public key associated with the access token, ensuring that the client is in possession of the key and thus authorized to use the token.

+**DSPM** (Data Security Posture Management)
+: A set of security tools and processes that help organizations manage and secure their data.
+DSPM tools provide visibility into an organization's data security posture, helping to identify and remediate security risks and compliance issues.

 **FAPI** (Financial-Grade API)
 : The Financial-grade API is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability.
 The Financial-grade API security profile can be applied to APIs in any market area that requires a higher level of security than provided by standard OAuth or OpenID Connect.